vkbo/novelWriter/docs/source/usage_writing.rst

 :guilabel:`References` panel without losing the list in the process.

 .. note::
-   The :guilabel:`References` panel relies on an up-to-date index of the project.
+   The :guilabel:`References` panel relies on an up-to-date :term:`index<project index>` of the project.
 The index is maintained automatically.
 However, if anything is missing, or seems wrong, the index can always be rebuilt by selecting :guilabel:`Rebuild Index` from the :guilabel:`Tools` menu, or by pressing :kbd:`F9`.

 .. _a_ui_edit_search: